 This is the only step you get to be self-centered on.
 So enjoy it.

 But how do you decide what your goal should be?

 First off, don’t follow the crowd.
 Marketing mastermind Frank Kern says “get [their] email first.”
 And plenty of other experts echo that advice.

 The reason to prioritize email is clear.
-As McKinsey discovered, e-mail is 40 times more effective at acquiring customers than Facebook and Twitter combined.
+As studies show, e-mail is vastly more effective at acquiring customers than Facebook and Twitter combined.